 Cowtown Brewing Co. aims to capitalize on Fort Worth’s two great loves: Texas barbecue and craft beer.
 The brewpub is nestled just east of downtown in an area historically known as Rock Island.
-You can order a tray of ’cue at the bar or enjoy the spacious outdoor patio.
+You can order a tray of ’cue at the bar and enjoy the spacious outdoor patio.
 The popular brewery features local music on select weekends.

 MAPLE BRANCH CRAFT BREWERY